molinfo-vienna/CDPKit/Doc/Sphinx/Source/applications/confgen.rst

   -r [ --rmsd ] arg

     Minimum RMSD for output conformer selection.
-The RMSD may be specified as a single constant value or as a list of pairs RBC1 RMSD1 RBC2 RMSD2... where RBC denotes a rotatable bond count and RMSD is the value that applies if the rotatable bond count of the processed molecule is <= RBC (the RMSD value associated with the lowest RBC that fulfills the latter condition takes
+The RMSD may be specified as a single constant value or (since V1.1) as a list of pairs RBC1 RMSD1 RBC2 RMSD2... where RBC denotes a rotatable bond count and RMSD is the value that applies if the rotatable bond count of the processed molecule is <= RBC (the RMSD value associated with the lowest RBC that fulfills the latter condition takes